Laguna Beach, CA

 Katie Reilly

-Breakout Track B - State Law Challenges: Play Chess, Not Checkers
+Breakout Track B - State Law Challenges: Play Chess, Not Checkers (Gallery I)

 As states more aggressively—and creatively—impose regulatory restrictions on businesses, every move counts.
 Join Katie Reilly from Colorado member Wheeler Trigg O’Donnell and in-house counsel for an engaging discussion on litigation and government relations strategies, knowing when to fight, and how to develop a chess—not checkers—approach to contest unlawful regulations.